EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 **Update #1: Paolopat said,**

-Sometimes I have to swap two variablesaEUR|
+Sometimes I have to swap two variables.

-You can avoid using a temporary variable using aEURoeXOR swapaEUR like following :
+You can avoid using a temporary variable using an EXOR swap like following :

 <pre lang="c" class="">a = a ^ b
 b = a ^ b
 a = a ^ b</pre>

 Wow, that is a really cool trick!
-You can now swap variableA without using the conventionalA <span class="lang:c decode:true crayon-inline">temp = a; a = b; b = temp;</span>.
-As vijay pointed out, you could also do it in one line as, <span class="lang:c decode:true crayon-inline">a ^= b ^= a ^= b;</span>A Which looks sleek but is rather cryptic.
+You can now swap variables without using the conventional <span class="lang:c decode:true crayon-inline">temp = a; a = b; b = temp;</span>.
+As vijay pointed out, you could also do it in one line as, <span class="lang:c decode:true crayon-inline">a ^= b ^= a ^= b;</span> which looks sleek but is rather cryptic.